 For help using the system, each page contains a help feature.
 If you experience technical difficulty applying for a competition, contact the Hiring Centre.

-To find out more about careers in a particular ministry you can go to the ministry website from the B.C. government website.
+To learn more about careers in a specific ministry, visit the ministry website from the B.C.
+Government website.

 - Always review and update your contact information, resume and cover letter before applying for BC Public Service jobs

 - Do not wait until the last minute to apply.
 Give yourself enough time to update your profile and apply